 For these intense flavors, consider pairing the meal with an acidic wine to help clean the mouth after each bite.
 Wines such as a Pinot Grigio or a Verdicchio might do very well.

-A Verdicchio wine that matches Asparagus lasagna is Sartarelli Tralivio Classico Superiore from the Verdicchio dei Castelli di Jesi DOCG in Italy.
-It offers flavor of straw, apple blossom, and light spice.
-You can buy it for about 17 USD.
+Verdicchio wines that match Asparagus lasagna come, for instance, from the Verdicchio dei Castelli di Jesi DOCG in Italy.
+They offer flavors of straw, apple blossom, and light spice at a reasonable price.

 Mozzarella Lasagna and Wine

 Mozzarella lasagna differs from traditional lasagna in one specific aspect: It doesn’t contain ricotta or bechamel sauce and instead uses only Mozzarella.
 Typically, these types of lasagna still have a meat sauce or ragu, which provide the flavor you want to compliment with your wine pairing.
 However, if you’re open to experimenting with different wine flavors, try an Aglianico wine from Southern Italy.
 When young, it’s strong in tannins and acidity and has a full body.
 Older vintages will yield a smoother wine.